Continuum random tree as the scaling limit for a drainage network model: a Brownian web approach: Introduction

 \section{Introduction}

-Trees are often used in representing genealogical structures, communication network modelling, optimisation and river basin study.
+Trees are often used to represent genealogical structures, communication network modelling, optimisation and river basin study.
 During the last three decades there has been an interest in understanding the scaling limits of various discrete random trees.
-Most notably in \cite{A91}, Aldous showed that an appropriately scaled Galton-Watson tree with a finite variance critical offspring distribution and conditioned to have the total population size $n$, as $n \to \infty$, converges to a continuum random tree (CRT) famously known as the Brownian CRT.
-In the recent years, these results have been extended for more general continuuum random trees (e.g., see \cite{BBGM15}, \cite{BHS17}, \cite{LD}).
-These concepts and results have found many other applications also, e.g., understanding the sequence of components of critical Erdos-Renyi random graph (\cite{A97}, \cite{ABG12}).
+Most notably in \cite{A91}, Aldous showed that an appropriately scaled Galton-Watson tree with a finite variance critical offspring distribution and conditioned to have total population size $n$, as $n \to \infty$, converges to a continuum random tree (CRT) famously known as the Brownian CRT.
+In the recent years, these results have been extended for more general continuum random trees (e.g., see \cite{LD}).
+These concepts and results have found many other applications also, e.g., understanding the scaling limits for thhe sequence of components of critical Erdos-Renyi random graph (\cite{A97}, \cite{ABG12}).
 Further this limiting behaviour appear to be universal in the sense that Aldous' limiting picture for critical random graph has since been extended to ``immigration" models of random graphs \cite{AP00}, hypergraphs \cite{G05} and to random graphs with fixed degree \cite{NP10}.

-In \cite{A93}, Aldous conjectured that a sequence of appropriately scaled discrete trees obtained from a drainage network model should converge to a continuum random tree (see Subsection 4.2 Page 275 of \cite{A93}).
-In this paper we prove this conjecture under the ``non-degenerate" conditional setting and obtain a slightly modified limit than the one conjectured in \cite{A93}.
-To the best of our knowledge, in the context of random real trees, this limiting continuum random tree has not been studied in the literature earlier.
-A slightly related random tree has been studied in \cite{GSW16}.
-In Section \ref{sec:Conclusion} we mention about the work in \cite{GSW16} in more detail.
-We first present the conjecture in \cite{A93} and for this purpose, below we describe the drainage network model introduced by Scheidegger \cite{S67} formally.